rrocharoberto/devops-training/README.md

 # devops-training
-Set of projects used in dev-ops training with Jenkings.
+This repository contains artifacts to demonstrate the configuration and running of a dev-ops environment with **Jenkings** and **Docker**.

 The goal of this repository is to provide the resources to build and run a basic Student Project, each one in its own container:
 1) Database using PostgreSQL
 2) Backend in Spring Boot
 3) Frontend in Angular

-Please refer to [Deployment diagram](docs/Deployment\ Environment.png) for more information about the architecture of the project.
+Please refer to [Deployment diagram](docs/DeploymentEnvironment.png) for more information about the architecture of the project.

-Please refer to [Jenkins Pipeline diagram](docs/Jenkins\ Pipeline.png) for more information about the Pipeline of the project.
+Please refer to [Jenkins Pipeline diagram](docs/JenkinsPipeline.png) for more information about the Pipeline of the project.

 Some extra projects are used for testing: